 Neck and Shoulder Wrap

 A heating pad for your neck and shoulders can relax you, relieve stress and alleviate headache pain.
-Use an electric heating pad if you’ll be staying in one spot.
-Or you can use a microwavable heating pad - it's cordless and you can enjoy it while working on your computer, driving or cooking.
+We recommend a microwavable heating pad - it's cordless and you can enjoy it while working on your computer, cooking, walking the dog or driving.
 Simply heat in your microwave for two minutes, breathe in the natural herbs of lavender, chamomile, lemongrass and peppermint and let the soothing warmth sink into your neck and shoulders.

 The next time you need relief from a tension headache, use heat.
 Try one or more of these six easy natural remedies: head wrap, hot shower, hand and foot soak, steam, hydration or a neck and shoulder wrap.
 Soothe your pain without medication and avoid any dangerous side effects.